ROL Cruise recommends…

 Witness penguins in the wild

-There are probably more penguins than people on the Falkland Islands – and your visit to Port Stanley will give you the rare opportunity to see them in the wild.
+There are probably more penguins than people on the Falkland Islands – and your visit to Stanley will give you the rare opportunity to see them in the wild.
 Around 45 minutes away from the town by car is the Bluff Cove Lagoon, home to more than 3,000 Gentoo penguins and a colony of King penguins; the beach has seasonal visits from Magellanic, Rockhopper and Macaroni varieties too.
 You may even be lucky and have one of these inquisitive birds come up and say hello!
 Enjoy a drink in the Sea Cabbage Café and have a wander around the Bluff Cove Museum afterwards.

 Revel in the majestic night sky